- Large size for a newborn

 - Red birth mark on forehead or eyelids (Nevus flammeus)

 - Creases in ear lobes

-- Low blood sugar (hypoglycemia)
+- Low blood sugar

-- Blood tests for low sugar and other abnormalities
+- Blood tests for low blood sugar

 - Chromosomal studies for abnormalities in chromosome 11

 - Ultrasound of the abdomen

 Beckwith-Wiedemann syndrome is a growth disorder that causes large body size, large organs, and other symptoms.
 It is a congenital condition, which means it is present at birth.
 The signs and symptoms of the disorder vary somewhat from child to child.